Chair’s Introduction

 • developments in accounting and reporting requirements;

-• matters of accounting significance, estimation and judgement including in the current year the Prior Year Restatements detailed on pages 11 and 12 of the Strategic Report section of the 2023 Annual Report;
+• matters of accounting significance, estimation and judgement including in the current year the Prior Year Restatement detailed in Note 26 to the financial statements;

 • the systems of internal control and their effectiveness, reporting and making new recommendations to the Board on the results of the review and receiving regular updates on key risk areas of financial control;